The Missing Layer Is Credit

 Agents and onchain businesses can already earn, pay, and move money onchain.
 What is still missing is credit.

 Revenue may be visible, but visibility alone does not make it easy to finance.
-The missing piece is a layer that can underwrite against that activity and keep repayment disciplined inside the flow itself.
+The missing piece is a layer that can underwrite against that activity, use reputation where needed, and keep repayment disciplined inside the flow itself.

 What is missing today